 - Number (21) clause will be changed to “mere combinations of vitamins, including the use of single vitamins, in dosage formats such as tablets, capsules, syrups, at levels equal to RDA or below shall be covered in these regulations. “

 The following three clauses have also been added to this section

-(26) The products covered under these regulations for children below the age of 5 years shall be given only under medical advice by physician/ certified dietician/ nutritionist
+(26) The products covered under these regulations for children under the age of 5 years shall be given only under medical advice by physician/ certified dietician/ nutritionist

 (27) Cereals, grains, legumes, fruits, and vegetables mentioned in the Indian Food Composition Tables published by NIN or ICMR and spices included in the list published by Spices Board of India, may be used as processed ingredients including extracts, as a supplement or nutraceutical as applicable.
 However, for claiming specific health benefits, prior approval from the Food Authority shall be obtained.

-(28) Flavours for products covered under these regulations may be used in accordance with provisions of regulations 3.3.1 of Food Safety Standards (Food Products Standards and Food Additives) Regulations 2011.
+(28) Flavors for products covered under these regulations may be used in accordance with provisions of regulations 3.3.1 of Food Safety Standards (Food Products Standards and Food Additives) Regulations 2011.

 In Regulation 8 the title has been changed to the following

 Food for Special Dietary Use (FSDU), other than infants, and those products intended to be taken under the medical advice of physician/ certified dietician/ nutritionist